-I’m not suggesting that you never weigh yourself again, but if pay attention to what you are watching or obsessing about.
+I’m not suggesting that you never weigh yourself again, but rather stop the obsession with that number you see.

 Once you feel more in tune, then use the scale as a tool.